influxdata/docs-v2/content/influxdb/cloud-iox/visualize-data/grafana.md

     ```

 To add the FlightSQL plugin to your pre-existing Grafana Docker deployment
-mount the plugin directory `influxdata-flightsql-datasource` as a volume to your Grafana container:
+mount the plugin directory, `influxdata-flightsql-datasource`, as a volume to your Grafana container:

 Docker Run
 ```bash